 As an artist, the idea of a "regular" or "steady" job probably doesn't apply to you.
 These days, people are earning income in a variety of ways.
 When it comes to reporting to the government, though, they want as little ambiguity as possible: they classify workers as either contractors or employees.

 If you are an employee your employer deducts income taxes, CPP and EI from your paycheque.
-At the end of the year your employer will issue a T4 reporting the income they paid you and taxes they deducted from you during the year.
+At the end of the year your employer will issue you a T4 reporting the income they paid you and taxes they deducted from you during the year.

 If you are a contractor you are invoicing a customer for your fees and the customer is paying you the full amount you invoiced for.
-You are responsible for reporting to CRA at the end of the year how much money you earned.
+You are responsible for reporting to the CRA at the end of the year how much money you earned.